DAM-Labs/orion/README.md

 ![ORION Startup Screen](./misc/orion.png)

-What is this you ask?
-ORION is a continuation and modernisation of a [project](https://github.com/davidus-sk/orion) I did over 12 years ago.
-ORION is a simple imaging system which runs from danw to dusk, it captures images of the sky periodically, stacks them, and then looks for lines.
-Why you ask?
-Well, for fun of course.
-The idea is to create beutidul composite images of the sky and capture a meteor or two streaking through the skys.
-Space is fascinating and the night sky is a window through which we can observe it.
+What is this, you ask?
+ORION is the continuation and modernization of a [project](https://github.com/davidus-sk/orion) I started over 12 years ago.
+It’s a simple automated imaging system that runs from dusk to dawn, continuously capturing images of the night sky, stacking them, and analyzing them for linear patterns.
+Why build this?
+Just for the sheer fun of it!
+The idea is to create beautiful composite images and hopefully catch a meteor or two streaking across the sky.
+Space is endlessly fascinating, and the night sky is our window to observe it.

 ## Documentation
 So you have decided to setup an ORION system yourself?
-Keep reading.
+Excellent!
+Please read the documentation below as well as the quick start guide a few sections down.

 ### Config file
 The `conf/` directory contains a sample configuration file.
 Copy the `config.json.default` to `config.json`.
 By default the application is looking for this file to load up settings.
 Once you made the copy open the new file in your favorite text-based editor (e.g. `nano config.json`) and make changes as needed.
 At minimum you have to adjust your location by entering latitude and longitude in decimal format.
 If you have a GPS receiver in your 4G/LTE hat that the application supports, the coordinates will be picked up automatically and the JSON file is updated for you.